 Mid summer is magical here with the evening light casting its spell across the wild flower meadow which is in full of flower both with the native grasses and native flowers, all loved by a myriad of insects.

 The edible flower garden is a treat at this time of year with many roses and lavender blooms being turned into cakes for my groups.
-Daylilies, sage, thyme and marigold flowers are other treats.
+Daylilies, sage, thyme and marigold flowers are other tasty additions to my kitchen fare.

 If you wish to see how to use them contact Kathy about a Group Demonstration for 15-26 people.